 5 Signs Your Tests Suck, Too

-Salesforce customizings turn out to be no different than every other software: Most of them are crap.
+Salesforce implementations are no different than every other software: Most of them are crap.
 I think this is because the market is flooded with junior developers, the entry barriers are quite low and the salaries are relatively high.
-Additionally, the whole ecosystem is pretty immature, considering most technologies we work are less than 5 years old.
-As a result, the market is flooded with juniors and imposters that are aggressively marketed and sold as senior developers or architects.
+Additionally, the whole ecosystem is pretty immature, considering most technologies we work with are less than 5 years old.

-To be honest, it deeply offends me, that people with no understanding of software engineering fiddle together an implementation and call themselves Salesforce Programmers.
-Programming is so much more: It’s about writing software that scales, that is maintainable, that is extendable and that is understandable.
-Commonly known by the umbrella term Clean Code.
+It deeply offends me when folks with no understanding of software engineering fiddle together an app and call themselves Salesforce Programmers.
+Programming is so much more.
+It’s about writing software that scales, that is maintainable, that is extendable and that is understandable.
+Commonly known as Clean Code.

-There are plenty of success factors that you should watch to understand, if your project is healthy.
+There are plenty of success factors that you should watch to understand if your project is healthy.
 Some of them are related to the organization, some of them are related to your application architecture and some of them are purely artisanal.
-Among the artisanal, I see the ability of the team to consistently employ a professional development process (utilising the SFDX CLI, VS Code, Git, GitHub, Continuous Integration, Code Reviews, etc) as the single most important success factor.
+I consider the ability to work professionally as the single most important success factor.
 The second important success factor is the craftsmanship of the team’s test suite.
-If you consider the professionalism of your process as the upper limit your operation can reach, consider the quality of your test suite as your ability to utilise this limit.
+If you think of the professionalism of your development process as the upper limit your operation can reach, consider the quality of your test suite as your ability to utilize this limit.

-So taking a look at this from the opposite side: What are signs, that your team fails at this important success factor?
-Here are 5 that I found useful to look for.
+So take a look at this from the opposite side.
+What are signs, that your team fails at this important success factors?
+Here are five that I found useful to look for.

 The First Sign: You Do Not Trust Your Tests

 Let’s be honest: How often did you see tests fail in a staging environment and deployed anyway?
-How often did you commented out some failing tests in a deployment, so they wouldn’t even execute?
-How often did you simply skip a full regression test run and tried to tailor your deployment around „minimal test execution“?
-I’ve seen it all.
-And I’ve seen it way too often.
+How often did you comment out failing tests for a deployment, so they wouldn’t even execute?
+How often did you simply skip a full regression test run and try to tailor your deployment around „minimal test execution“?
+I’ve seen it way too often.
 And yes, I’ve done it myself.

 … Because Your Tests Are Redundant And Irrelevant

-If a test fails and the failure is not directly related to the functionality under test being broken, it typically means the test is too tightly coupled to other functionality it shouldn’t depend on.
+If a test fails and the failure is not directly related to the functionality under test being broken, it typically means the test is too tightly coupled.
 Usually, such tests execute redundant or irrelevant actions.
-I will dedicate a post on how to use Mocks and Stubs to isolate your tests from other functionality and how to design your Apex classes for testability.
+I will dedicate a post on how to use Mocks and Stubs to build loosely coupled tests and how to design your Apex classes for testability.
 You also want your tests DRY.
 Make sure, that every test verifies exactly one „thing“ you care for.
 If this thing breaks, exactly one test should fail with it.
-Never put redundant asserts in your tests, that are not directly related to the „thing“ this test verifies.
+Never put redundant asserts in your tests, that are not directly related to the „thing“ the test verifies.

 … Because Your Architecture Sucks

-Salesforce heavily markets its low code features such as the Flow Designer or the Process Builder.
+Salesforce heavily markets its low-code features such as the Flow Designer or the Process Builder.
 Yes, a flow helps when you only have to sync the address of related contacts with the addresses of their account.
-And sure, we can squeeze in the requirement to automatically sync the shipping address with the billing address.
-Did somebody think of a validation rule that accounts require both addresses filled once they are a customer?
+But these sort of requirements quickly get out of hand.
+Think about an additional requirement to automatically sync the shipping address with the billing address.
+Or a validation rule that accounts require both addresses filled once they are a customer?
 How about enabling duplicate rules that use the address?
-And hey, we definitely need this new required field without a default value, because we really want our sales reps to fill it.
+You will quickly end up with a behemoth of a flow that is unmaintainable and completely untested.

 These low code automation tools are pretty powerful and one of the reasons, the platform is so successful.
 And don’t get me wrong: They are not per se bad.
-But they are typically developed and deployed in an unprofessional manner (meaning no automated test suite and no staged deployment process).
-This causes side-effects like failing test that just suddenly fail on production.
-It is not important what tools you used to implement a functionality.
-Instead, it is absolutely imperative to develop, test and deploy all functionality with the same level of professionalism.
+But they are typically developed and deployed in an unprofessional manner (meaning no automated test suite and no deployment process).
+This causes side-effects like failing tests that just suddenly break on production.
+It is not important what tools you used to implement a certain functionality.
+Instead, it is imperative to develop, test and deploy all functionality with the same level of professionalism.

 The Second Sign: You Struggle With Code Coverage

 Code coverage should never be a metric you pursue.
-Instead, you achieve code coverage as a side effect of other endeavours.
-Well written software easily achieves 100% line coverage.
+Instead, you achieve code coverage as a side effect of other endeavors.
+Well-written software easily achieves 100% line coverage.
 If your’s doesn’t, it’s not well written.
 Does every component of your system need to be well written?
 I guess not.
 But you should aim for nothing less.
-If everything single line of code is covered with at least one test, you can tell that all your code can be executed, and all your code is described.
-Does this mean it is bug free?
+If everything single line of code is covered with at least one test, you at least can tell that all your code can be executed.
+Does this mean it is bug-free?
 Hell no. But it does mean, that every single line of code does, what it is intended to do.
 Even though the intention may be wrong or missing something, at least nobody can accidentally bust it.

 So why do so many people struggle to achieve code coverage?
-Dear god, I cannot even count the number of posts on the Salesforce StackExchange and Success Forum asking „how to get code coverage“.
+There are countless of posts on the Salesforce StackExchange and Success Forum asking „how to get code coverage“.
 I think it’s essentially because most people do not even understand, why we test.

 … Because You Write Tests For Your Code, Not Your Functionality

-If I skim the top questions, they all read like this: „I have this code, and I need to write a test case that covers the code, but I cannot get coverage for these 10 lines.
+If I skim the top questions, they all read like this: „I have this snippet, and I need to write a test case that covers it, but I cannot get coverage for these 10 lines.
 Can you please provide test code for me that covers these lines?“.

 … Because Your Coding Style Is Bad

 There are plenty of design patterns and best practices out there, that improve the testability of your code in some way or the other.
-But I have never experienced a single technique that was more powerful than Test Driven Development.
-TDD is a topic for itself, so I will not go into the pros, cons and limitations of TDD.
-But there is one thing, that absolutely blows your mind once you observed it on yourself: If you force yourself to write tests simultaneously while you write your code, you subconsciously design your classes and methods to be easy to test, easy to read and easy to re-use.
-So we can skip the discussion wether TDD helps you to write bug free code, if 100% line coverage is useful or if it is really necessary to always write tests first.
-TDD helps you to write better code, quicker.
+But I have never experienced a single technique that was more powerful than Test-Driven Development.
+TDD is a topic for itself, so I will not go into the pros, cons, and limitations of TDD.
+But there is one thing, that blows your mind once you try it.
+If you force yourself to write tests simultaneously while you write your code, you subconsciously design your classes and methods to be easy to test, easy to read, and easy to re-use.
+So we can skip the discussion whether TDD helps you to write bug-free code, if 100% line coverage is useful or if it is really necessary to always write tests first.
+TDD helps you write better code, quicker.

 … Because Your Architecture Sucks

-Yes, this is going to be a recurring theme: Most of the time, bad architecture of your application as a whole is responsible for failing deployments, delayed delivery and unstable features.
-This is typically caused by „architects“ without knowledge of software engineering. „Use a flow to implement this, you don’t need to write tests for those“ is probably the single most stupid statement one can make.
+Yes, this is going to be a recurring theme: Most of the time bad architecture is responsible for failing deployments, delayed delivery, and unstable features. „Use a flow to implement this, you don’t need to write tests for them“ is probably the single most stupid statement one can make.
 Spoiler: You don’t write tests because salesforce requires you to achieve 75% coverage of Apex code.

 A professional developer writes tests to ensure, that a feature works as specified.
 It proofs to others, that the functionality works.
-Additionally, tests act as a fail safe, if someone or something accidentally breaks said functionality.
+Additionally, tests act as a fail-safe, if someone or something accidentally breaks said functionality.
 Tests are supposed to cover your functionality, not your code.
-And zero code automations are functionality as well.
-If you don’t test your functionality just because you used a zero code tool to implement it, you are by definition not a professional.
-You’re a dabbler.
-Please don’t be a dabbler.
+And zero- or low-code automations are functionality as well.
+If you don’t test your functionality just because you used a zero-code tool to implement it, you are not being professional.

-The Third Sign: Your Tests Don’t Tell You Shit
+The Third Sign: Your Tests Don’t Tell You Anything

-You want your tests to immediately tell you about the complete state of your system: What is the total functionality, that is currently actively running?
-And, the most important: what exact functionality is broken?
-You don’t want to spend 15 minutes investigating the failing test to understand, what is broken.
+You want your tests to immediately tell you about the complete state of your system: What is working?
+And, the most important: what is broken?
+You don’t want to spend 15 minutes investigating the failing test to understand, what exactly is broken.
 You want to derive this information directly from the test results as displayed, so you can spend your precious time investigating, why it is broken and how to fix it.

 Have you ever worked in an org with absolutely zero documentation?
-And when you hustled your way through the implementation to fix a bug, the full test run on your staging environment came back like this?
+And when you hustled your way through the implementation to pin down a bug, the full test run came back like this?

 TestDuplicatInd.cjeckmethod and all the test cases in